 When this mindset is ingrained in us, it causes us to regard the tree of good and evil as containing two diametrically opposed principles and completely takes our focus off the principle from the tree of life.

-When the tree of life principle is no longer the core of our cognitive endeavor, there will be no other alternative but to believe and live by Satan’s principle from the tree of the knowledge of good and evil.
+When the tree of life principle is no longer the core of our cognitive endeavour, there will be no other alternative but to believe and live by Satan’s principle from the tree of the knowledge of good and evil.
 Thus we are cleverly kept in bondage to the principle of good and evil, within which there is no freedom of choice.

 Belief In A God Of Reward And Punishment Elicits Selfish Response